 You can install packages for Node from other package registries as well.
 For example, you can install them directly from GitHub. |

-The packages that you can run on Node come in all shapes and forms, some are small and dedicated to specific programming tasks, some offer tools to assist in the life cycles of an application, others help developers every day to build and maintain big and complicated applications.
-Here are a few example of some of my favorite tools available from npm:
+The packages that you can run on Node come in all shapes and forms.
+Some are small and dedicated to specific programming tasks, some offer tools to assist in the lifecycles of an application, and others help developers every day to build and maintain big and complicated applications.
+Here are a few examples of some of my favorite tools available from npm:

 -

-ESLint: A tool that you can include in any Node applications, and use it to find problems with your JavaScript code, and in some cases, automatically fix them.
+A tool that you can include in any Node applications and use to find problems with your JavaScript code (and, in some cases, automatically fix them).
 You can use ESLint to enforce best practices and consistent code style, but ESLint can help point out potential runtime bugs too.
-You don’t ship ESLint in your production environments, it’s just a tool that can help you increase the quality of your code as you write it.
+You don’t ship ESLint in your production environments; it’s just a tool that can help you increase the quality of your code as you write it.

 -

-Prettier: An opinionated code formatting tool.
-With Prettier, you don’t have to manually indent your code, break long code into multiple lines, remember to use a consistent style for the code (for example, always use single or double quotes, always use semicolons, never use semicolons, etc).
-Prettier automatically takes care of all that.
+An opinionated code formatting tool.
+With Prettier, you don’t have to manually indent your code, break long code into multiple lines, remember to use a consistent style for the code (for example, always use single or double quotes, always use semicolons, never use semicolons, etc.).
+Prettier automatically takes care of all of that.

 -

-Webpack: A tool that assists with asset bundling.
-The Webpack Node package makes it very easy to bundle your multi-file frontend frameworks application into a single file for production and compile JavaScript extensions (like JSX for React) during that process.
+A tool that assists with asset bundling.
+The Webpack Node package makes it very easy to bundle your multifile frontend application into a single file for production, and to compile JavaScript extensions (like JSX for React) during that process.
 This is an example of a Node tool that you can use on its own.
 You do not need a Node web server to work with Webpack.

 -